-Look into their other options at ucas.com/what-are-my-options.
+Look into all their other options at ucas.com/what-can-i-do-next.

 Near miss on their grades

 Think positively.
 Even in the event they don't achieve the grades they were expecting or needing, your child's firm choice university may still accept them.